 I am a native of Long Island, New York.
-My dad spent his entire career in pharmaceutical sales, and my mother was a medical secretary.
-We had a very close-knit family, and routinely discussed medical issues around the dinner table for as long as I could remember.
-Food, and home-make cooking, was also the center of attention growing up.
-We were all required to participate in preparing and cooking the meals my parents made, which was a huge influence on me, and me love of cooking today.
+My dad spent his entire career in pharmaceutical sales and my mother was a medical secretary.
+We had a very close-knit family and routinely discussed medical issues at the dinner table for as long as I can remember.
+Food and homemade cooking was the center of attention growing up.
+We were all required to participate in preparing and cooking the meals my parents made which was a huge influence on me and my love of cooking today.

-He received his undergraduate degree at Syracuse University and attended St. George's University School of Medicine.
+I received my undergraduate degree at Syracuse University and attended St. George's University School of Medicine.
 Following medical school, I did my Internship and Residency in Internal Medicine at State University of New York Health Science Center-Brooklyn (formerly Downstate Medical Center)/Kings County Hospital Center, one of the premier teaching hospitals in the country.
-I remained an additional year in the department to assume responsibilities as the Chief Medical Resident in the Department of Medicine under the direction of Dr. Donald E. Wilson.
-While this was one of the most challenging and difficult programs in the country, these were years that I cherish most.
+I remained an additional year in the department to assume responsibilities as the Chief Medical Resident in the Department of Medicine.
+While this was one of the most challenging and difficult training programs in the country, these were years that I cherish most.

 Specialty Training in Liver Disease

 Wanting to pursue further training and expertise in Liver Disease/Transplant Medicine, I left New York City for Omaha, Nebraska.
 I completed my Fellowship training in Gastroenterology, Hepatology, and Transplant Medicine at University of Nebraska Medical Center.